aws-deepracer-community/deepracer-for-cloud/README.md

 ##### 1. Install Ubuntu 18.04

-For a local dual-boot setup with WIndows 10, I found this guide simple to follow. https://medium.com/bigdatarepublic/dual-boot-windows-and-linux-aa281c3c01f9
+For a local dual-boot setup with WIndows 10, I found this guide simple to follow:

+https://medium.com/bigdatarepublic/dual-boot-windows-and-linux-aa281c3c01f9

-When it gets to the Disk Management part, to make space for your Ubuntu installation, I followed this guide and was only successful using the 2nd method (MiniTool Partition Wizard). https://win10faq.com/shrink-partition-windows-10/?source=post_page---------------------------
+When it gets to the Disk Management part, to make space for your Ubuntu installation, I followed this guide and was only successful using the 2nd method (MiniTool Partition Wizard):

+https://win10faq.com/shrink-partition-windows-10/?source=post_page---------------------------

 ##### 2. Install Docker.io